-Thanks to $346 million in relief funding from the federal government, OEC is rolling out support to child care providers in Connecticut to help them recover and rebuild after COVID-19.
-OEC’s Ready Set Rebuild initiative will oversee the distribution of all funding with a series of targeted programs.
+Thanks to $346 million in relief funding from the federal government, OEC rolled out support to child care providers in Connecticut to help them recover and rebuild during COVID-19.
+OEC’s Ready Set Rebuild initiative oversaw the distribution of all funding with a series of targeted programs.

-Our first Ready Set Rebuild program is Child Care Program Stabilization Funding, which helps programs address operational costs, including increased expenses during COVID-19.
+Our Child Care Program Stabilization Funding program was designed to help programs address operational costs, including increased expenses during COVID-19.
 Learn more on the Child Care Program Stabilization Funding page.

-Funds for supporting child care in Connecticut are coming from 2 sources.
+Funds for supporting child care in Connecticut came from 2 sources.

 - $70 million from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) for

 - Providing direct child care services

 - Stabilization grants to support increased operating expenses